What’s The Difference Between B2B and B2C Marketing?

 - Digital Marketing: There are thousands of digital marketing companies across the UK alone, all offering various specialisms and competing for business – but how do they market themselves?

-At The Brains, we provide full-service marketing, meaning we have industry-leading specialists across all areas of marketing, from SEO and PPC to design and development.
+At The Brains, we’re a full-service digital marketing agency, meaning we have industry-leading specialists across all areas of marketing, from SEO and PPC to design and development.
 We’ve had years of experience crafting B2B content strategies for ourselves and our clients, helping to push all our work up the rankings.
-In the digital marketing arena, successful B2B advertising might include well-executed industry blogs, SEO optimisations, or a quality and consistent social media campaign.
+In the digital marketing arena, successful B2B advertising might include well-executed industry blogs, SEO services, SEO consultancy, or a quality and consistent social media campaign.

 What is Business to Consumer Marketing (B2C)?